A while ago, Marlin Steel’s engineering team was asked by a client whether a stainless steel nut could be welded to a carbon steel wire form.

 How You Could Weld Dissimilar Metals

 Austenitic stainless steels such as grade 304 stainless or grade 316 stainless can be welded to plain carbon steel using MIG and TIG welding.
-In many cases, when welding dissimilar metals such as stainless and plain carbon steel, weld processes such as MIG welding that use filler material are preferred.
+When welding stainless steel to a dissimilar metal such as plain carbon steel, weld processes such as MIG welding that use filler material are preferred.

-Reasons You Don’t Want to Weld Plain Carbon and Stainless Steel Wire
+Reasons You Want to Avoid Welding Stainless Steel to Carbon Steel

 - Difficulty.
-Welding dissimilar metals together adds extra challenges to the process.
+Combining dissimilar metals together, such as welding stainless steel to carbon steel, adds extra challenges to the process.
 This translates into increased labor, rejection/error rates, and costs.

 - Hot Cracking of the Stainless Steel.
-Because it is more electrically-resistant than carbon steel, stainless heats up much faster in electrical resistance welds than carbon steel.
+Because it is more electrically-resistant than carbon steel, welding stainless steel with resistance welding heats up the metal much faster than with carbon steel.
 While waiting for the carbon steel to reach weld temperature, the stainless can overheat and become riddled with hot cracks.
 Using filler-based welding or preheating the plain steel can ameliorate this, but these methods aren’t perfect.

 - Thermal Expansion in High Temperature Service Conditions.
 Another problem with using dissimilar metals in a welded wire form is that thermal expansion from heat will affect each metal differently.
 This difference in expansion rates between the two metals can cause extra fatigue to the welded joint—reducing the wire form’s structural integrity and useful life.